-There was an inspiring vision in 2016 for learning; Doha Bank's learning strategy that clearly communicates that learning is critical to the bank's success.
-Leaders take an excellent leading role in creating and sustaining a supportive learning culture here in Doha Bank.
-Doha Bank uses training programs to create meeting places for exchange of experience and networks for managers from different business units and cultural background and to offer opportunities for benchmarking to the outside world.
+There was an inspiring vision in 2017 for learning; Doha Bank's learning strategy clearly communicates that learning is critical to the Bank's success.
+Leaders take the lead in creating and sustaining a supportive learning.
+Doha Bank uses training and development programs to create meeting places for exchange of experiences and developing networks for Managers from different business units and cultural background and to offer opportunities for benchmarking to the outside world.
 Knowledge and Learning Skills of Doha Bank's employees are the most important assets to realize its ambition.

-E-learning has been a great platform for Doha Bank staff development, supporting 'anytime' learning.
-Doha Bank has been able to achieve over 26000 hours of learning from a world class banking content provider.
-During this year, the key focus was on effective training in areas of AML, Compliance, Corporate Governance, Operational Risk, Customer Service and Sales Skills development.
-In 2015, the bank ensured adequate resources are allocated for learning in terms of dedicated state-of-art Training Academy and support from Internal specialists to share knowledge, involving other valued learning partners i.e. QFBA, CNAQ, Qatar university, and many international training companies
+A blended learning approach, including Digitalized learning has been a great platform for Doha Bank employee development, supporting 'anytime' learning.
+Doha Bank has been able to achieve over 6000 hours of learning from a world class banking content provider.
+During this year, the key focus was on effective training in areas of AML, Compliance, Corporate Governance, Operational Risk, Operations Innovation, Customer Service and Sales Skills development.
+In 2017, the bank ensured adequate resources were allocated for learning in terms of a dedicated Training & Development Academy and support from Internal specialists to share knowledge, involving other valued learning partners i.e. QFBA, CEB, KPMG and many international training companies.
+The Bank is also very proud of its nationalization programme which covers over 20% of our headcount offering new trainee programs, international scholarship sponsorship, internship opportunities, language skill development and finally our own internal Qatari Talent Management Programme.

-Employment by Contract 2012 2013 2014 2015 2016 Full-time employees 1,177 1,181 1,094 1,060 1,072 Part-time employees 0 0 0 0 0 Total workforce 1,177 1,181 1,094 1,060 1,072
+Employment by Contract 2012 2013 2014 2015 2016 2017 Full-time employees 1,177 1,181 1,094 1,060 1,072 1,071 Part-time employees 0 0 0 0 0 0 Total workforce 1,177 1,181 1,094 1,060 1,072 1,071

-Employment by Level 2012 2013 2014 2015 2016
+Employment by Level 2012 2013 2014 2015 2016 2017

-Senior management 59 65 66 59 59
+Senior management 59 65 66 59 59 52

-Middle management 200 218 213 198 204
+Middle management 200 218 213 198 204 206

-Staff 918 898 815 803 809
+Staff 918 898 815 803 809 812